charliekroon/charliekroon/README.md

 I make cool, feature-rich and user-friendly things at HackerOne.
 I love writing, learning and creating.

-You can keep tabs on what I'm thinking about, via [Medium](https://medium.com/@charliekroon)
+You can keep tabs on what I'm thinking about via [Medium](https://medium.com/@charliekroon)

 Wanna chat?
 [LinkedIn](https://www.linkedin.com/in/charliekroon/)